tronprotocol/documentation/English_Documentation/TRON_Virtual_Machine/TRC10_TRX_TRANSFER_INTRODUCTION_FOR_EXCHANGES.md

 4. Check `type` in `Transaction.raw` to get contract type information (`CreateSmartContract` or `TriggerSmartContract`).

-5. Check `parameter``Transaction.raw` to get contract details according to `type`.
+5. Check `parameter` in `Transaction.raw` to get contract details according to `type`.

-### CreateSmartContract
+#### CreateSmartContract

-`owner_address` (Bytes) is the trx or trc10 sender address.
+  - `owner_address` (Bytes) is the trx or trc10 sender address.
 Need to convert Bytes to a base58Check String to show readable Tron address.

-`SmartContract.contract_address` (Bytes) is the trx or trc10 reciever's address and it HAS-TO-BE a smart contract address.
+  - `SmartContract.contract_address` (Bytes) is the trx or trc10 reciever's address and it HAS-TO-BE a smart contract address.
 Since it is created in runtime.
 You cannot retrieve it from the `Transaction`, instead you need to use `GetTransactionInfoById` to get `contract_address` in `TransactionInfo`.
 Need to convert Bytes to a base58Check String to show readable Tron address.

-`SmartContract.call_value` (int64) is the trx amount send to the contract address.
+  - `SmartContract.call_value` (int64) is the trx amount send to the contract address.

-`call_token_value` (int64) is the trc10 amount send to the contract address.
+  - `call_token_value` (int64) is the trc10 amount send to the contract address.

-`token_id` (String) is the related trc10 id.
+  - `token_id` (String) is the related trc10 id.
 No need to do any convert to show readable Tron address

-### TriggerSmartContract
+  #### TriggerSmartContract

-`owner_address` (Bytes) is the trx or trc10 sender address.
+  - `owner_address` (Bytes) is the trx or trc10 sender address.
 Need to convert Bytes to a base58Check String to show readable Tron address.

-`contract_address` (Bytes) is the trx or trc10 reciever's address and it HAS-TO-BE a smart contract address.
+  - `contract_address` (Bytes) is the trx or trc10 reciever's address and it HAS-TO-BE a smart contract address.
 Need to convert Bytes to a base58 String to show readable Tron address.
 Need to convert Bytes to a base58Check String to show readable Tron address.

-`call_value` (int64) is the trx amount send to the contract address.
+  - `call_value` (int64) is the trx amount send to the contract address.

-`call_token_value` (int64) is the trc10 amount send to the contract address.
+  - `call_token_value` (int64) is the trc10 amount send to the contract address.

-`token_id` (String) is the related trc10 id.
+  - `token_id` (String) is the related trc10 id.
 No need to do any convert to show readable Tron address

 6. Check trx transfering or trc10 transfering in `InternalTransaction`.

-`caller_address` (Bytes) is the trx or trc10 token sender address.
+  - `caller_address` (Bytes) is the trx or trc10 token sender address.
 Need to convert Bytes to a base58Check String to show readable Tron address.

-`transferTo_address`(Bytes) is the trx or trc10 token reciever address.
+  - `transferTo_address`(Bytes) is the trx or trc10 token reciever address.
 Need to convert Bytes to a base58Check String to show readable Tron address.

-`CallValueInfo` is a list of transfer details.
+  - `CallValueInfo` is a list of transfer details.

-`callvalue` (int64) represent trx amount if `tokenId` is empty.
+  - `callvalue` (int64) represent trx amount if `tokenId` is empty.
 Otherwise it is the token transfer value.

-`tokenId` (String) is the token identifier. `rejected` represent whether this internaltransaction is failed and rejected.
+  - `tokenId` (String) is the token identifier. `rejected` represent whether this internaltransaction is failed and rejected.
 If it is `true`.
 You do not need to deal with current internaltrasaction, since some error occurred.
 Otherwise, it is successful with value `false`.